DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 ## Axis Types

-The default type for both axes is linear.
-It is sutable for numeric data.
+The default axis type is linear which is sutable for numeric data.
 The following example illustrates this axis type:

 .embedded-demo({ "path": "chart-basic/line.wb3", "showThemeSelector": true })

-Another axis type, band, is used to display string values.
-To apply it, set the axis' `type` property to `"band"` as it is done in the following example:
+The band axis type is used to display string values.
+To apply it, set the axis' `type` property to `"band"` as demonstrated in the following example:

 .embedded-demo({ "path": "chart-basic/group-bar.wb3", "showThemeSelector": true })